NMSU-CS-271/_project-Game-Token-Core/README.md

 Start by designing, sans code, your classes, then develop implementations.
 Details on each of the three classes are below.

 Once you have started working on them, you can test them through the `main()` in `game_loop.cpp` (or build your own test harnesses).
 You'll have to make some edits to it to make sure that it's using your classes and you can change the parameters, maps, and/or scripts to suit your needs.
 Note that once you get started, you'll also need to update the included `Makefile` to account for compiling your source code.
+In particular, you'll likely need to add dependencies that account for your new tokens and driver.

 ### A Plain Token: `Token` class